KnugiHK/wget-windows/README.md

-# Windows binaries of GNU Wget 1.21.4
+# Windows Binaries of GNU Wget 1.21.4

 This is a command-line tool that can be used to retrieve files via the HTTP, HTTPS, and FTP protocols.